jerome-trc/biomorph/ATTRIB.md

 Incursion Shotgun HUD sprites are courtesy of ZDoom forum user Mike12 (redrawn and centered Shadow Warrior Riot Gun sprites.
 Shadow Warrior, the Riot Gun, and its original sprites are the sole copyright of 3D Realms).

-Salvo Launcher sprites are courtesy of ZDoom forum user LossForWords, alongside zrrion the insect, id Software LLC, and Apogee Entertainment.
+Barrage Launcher sprites are courtesy of ZDoom forum user LossForWords, alongside zrrion the insect, id Software LLC, and Apogee Entertainment.

 Armour Bonus sprites are courtesy of id Software LLC, and edited by Realm667 user Infirnex.